 Name and UO Title/Affiliation: Cassandra Moseley, Assoc.
-VP & Chief of Staff, Office for Research and Innovation Policy Title & Policy #: UNMANNED AIRCRAFT SYSTEMS POLICY Submitted on Behalf Of: Office of the Vice President for Research and Innovation Responsible Executive Officer: Vice President for Research and Innovation Current Policy # (if applicable): n/a (new policy) cy GENERAL SUBJECT MATTER Include the policy name and number of any existing policies associated with this concept.
+VP & Chief of Staff, Office for Research and Innovation Policy Title & Policy #: UNMANNED AIRCRAFT SYSTEMS POLICY Submitted on Behalf Of: Office of the Vice President for Research and Innovation Responsible Executive Officer: Vice President for Research and Innovation Current Policy # (if applicable): n/a (new policy) SELECT ONE:  New Polic cy 🗆 Revision 🗆 Repeal HAS THE OFFICE OF GENERAL COUNSEL REVIEWED THIS CONCEPT: X Yes INO If yes, which attorney(s): Bryan Dearinger GENERAL SUBJECT MATTER Include the policy name and number of any existing policies associated with this concept.
 Unmanned Aircraft Systems Policy